Nwoye-Ezekiel/IQUBE/README.md

 # Nwoye-Ezekiel.github.io
-This project is an interview programming task by IQUBE.
+This project is an internship programming task by IQUBE.

 View live here: [iqube test]